Before you apply for a new credit card or any new loan, you need to know your credit score.

 At Credit Karma, you can check your free credit reports from Equifax and TransUnion as often as you wish.
 Its free credit-monitoring service can also alert you to important changes on your Equifax and TransUnion credit reports.
 Along with checking your credit scores regularly, this service sends an alert to keep track of any unusual activity.
 Create a username and password, and Social Security number.
 You must be at least 18 years old to sign up for a Credit Karma account.

 Credit Sesame pulls your credit information from TransUnion which can be done in 90 seconds.
 You can do a free credit check once a month with a basic account or get daily free credit checks with a premium account.
-Once you open your new account you will get an instant credit check from TransUnion, using VantageScore 3.0, which calculates credit scores.
-Other credit score models include the FICO Score, which uses a different methodology to calculate credit.
+Once you open your new account, you will get an instant credit check from TransUnion using VantageScore 3.0, which calculates credit scores.

 Need a free credit score?
 Here are a few other ways to get one: